South Korea: Background and U.S. Relations

 North Korea Policy

 Since the breakdown of nuclear diplomacy between President Trump and North Korean leader Kim Jong-un in 2019, North Korea has refused virtually any substantive contact with the United States or South Korea.
 North Korea has continued to develop and expand its nuclear weapons stockpile and regularly conducts flight tests of its growing missile arsenal.
-Analysts are concerned that North Korea may conduct its seventh nuclear weapons test.
 Kim has pledged to "exponentially increase" North Korea's nuclear weapons stockpile and said he will "never" denuclearize.
-Kim also has boosted relations with Russia and China, including forging a new strategic partnership with Moscow that includes a mutual defense pledge in the event either country is attacked.
-Analysts say possible Russian transfers of advanced military technology, in addition to China's increased economic and diplomatic support, could boost North Korea's military capabilities and embolden Kim to conduct aggressive diplomatic, military, or other actions.
+Kim also has boosted relations with Russia and China, including forging a new strategic partnership with Moscow that includes a mutual defense pledge.
+Analysts say possible Russian transfers of advanced military technology, in addition to China's increased economic and diplomatic support, could boost North Korea's military capabilities and embolden Kim.

 U.S.-South Korea Alliance

-Washington and Seoul have adapted the alliance to recognize South Korea's increased military capabilities and the evolving threat landscape.
+Washington and Seoul have adapted the alliance to recognize South Korea's increased military capabilities.
 Since 2006, the two sides have been preparing to transfer wartime operational control (OPCON) to a binational command led by an ROK general with a U.S. deputy.
 Currently, ROK forces would be under a binational command led by a U.S. general in wartime.
-The two sides have established conditions and benchmarks to demonstrate that the ROK can assume wartime OPCON, but it remains unclear when the transition would occur.
+The allies have established conditions and benchmarks to demonstrate that the ROK can assume wartime OPCON.
+Lee reportedly has proposed to complete the transition by 2030, the year he is scheduled to leave office.

 South Korea's Regional Relations

 China.
 For at least 20 years, China has been South Korea's largest trading partner and among its largest destinations for foreign direct investment (FDI).
 For these and other reasons, ROK leaders generally seek constructive relations with China.
 Beijing occasionally has imposed retaliatory measures on South Korean companies for ROK government policy choices.
-South Korean opinion polls show strong negative attitudes toward China.
-U.S. and ROK analysts debate the roles, if any, U.S. troops based in Korea might play in a Taiwan contingency.
-In the Yellow Sea, China's construction of structures in the overlapping exclusive economic zone (EEZ) claimed by both countries may violate a 2001 agreement between the PRC and ROK governments and is raising ROK concerns about China's intended use of the structures.
+For nearly a decade, South Korean opinion polls have shown strong negative attitudes toward China.
+Lee has said that although South Korea and China share "inevitable ties," Seoul "cannot act or make decisions that go against America's basic policy stance" toward China.
+He also has said South Korea should avoid becoming involved in the China-Taiwan dispute.

 U.S.-South Korea Economic Relations

-U.S. goods and services exports to South Korea totaled $93.4 billion in 2024, and imports totaled $148.9 billion.
-In 2023, the stock of South Korean FDI in the United States was $76.7 billion and U.S. FDI to South Korea was $35.6 billion.
-The United States is the largest destination for South Korean FDI and, in 2023, South Korea was the fourth-largest source of new FDI in the United States, with almost $5 million out of $8 million of new FDI in manufacturing.
+U.S. goods and services exports to South Korea totaled $93.9 billion in 2024, and imports totaled $148.6 billion.
+In 2024, the stock of South Korean FDI in the United States was $92.1 billion and U.S. FDI in South Korea was $36.4 billion.
+The United States was South Korea's largest FDI destination in 2024, accounting for 34.5% of South Korea's outbound FDI.